jxjhheric/clip-relay/README.md

 services:
   app:
     # For reproducible deploys, prefer the SHA tag:
-    # image: $REGISTRY/$NAMESPACE/cloud-clipboard:sha-$GITHUB_SHA
+    # image: $REGISTRY/$NAMESPACE/clip-relay:sha-$GITHUB_SHA
     # Or track latest for convenience:
-    image: $REGISTRY/$NAMESPACE/cloud-clipboard:latest
+    image: $REGISTRY/$NAMESPACE/clip-relay:latest
     ports:
-      - "8087:8087"
+      - "8087:8087"  # Rust server listens on 8087 by default
     env_file: .env
     volumes:
-      - /srv/cloud-clipboard/data:/app/data
+      - /srv/clip-relay/data:/app/data
     restart: unless-stopped
     pull_policy: always
 ```

 Notes:
-- When running in Docker, the app's working directory is `/app`, so the default SQLite path is `/app/data/custom.db`.
-The `volumes` mapping above persists that path on the host.
+- The working directory is `/app`.
+The server writes SQLite DB to `/app/data/custom.db` and uploads to `/app/data/uploads`.
-- If you need a different path inside the container, set `DATABASE_URL="file:/app/data/custom.db"` (or another absolute path) and adjust the volume mapping accordingly.
+- The static UI is embedded at build time under `/app/.next-export`.

 #### First-time init note
 No manual step is needed.
 The app creates tables on first start when the SQLite file is empty.